 “However, the date starts from when you file, so if you file for an extension and file late, then the clock starts from your filing date,” says Carney.

-Each state has a different statute of limitations which is sometimes different from the federal guidelines, Carney says.
+Each state has a different statute of limitations, which sometimes differs from the federal guidelines, Carney says.

-“You need to check the laws for your state before you toss out your state tax returns,” he says.
+“You need to check the laws for your state before you toss out your state tax returns,” he adds.

 Receipts for expenses and deductions

-If you are audited, you will have to justify every expense and deduction.
-Carney recommends writing the expense, who it was with and the business purpose on each receipt and then scanning it into an online computer folder.
+When audited, you’ll need to justify every expense and deduction.
+Carney suggests writing the expense, who it was with, and the business purpose directly on each receipt, then scanning it into an organized digital folder.

-“Lots of people say that they will go back through credit card and bank statements to determine their expenses, but few people actually do that,” Carney says.
+“Lots of people say that they will go back through credit card and bank statements to determine their expenses, but few people actually do that,” says Carney.
 “If you ever find yourself in a position of having to answer the IRS during an audit, it is much better to have proof to support your deductions than trying to remember.”

-By taking the time to carefully organize and consider each document, you will have all of the necessary paperwork down the road if you are audited or find a discrepancy with your finances.
-And by saving only the documentation you need, you will have more space in your file cabinet and on your computer’s hard drive.
+By carefully organizing and reviewing each document, you’ll ensure you have all the necessary paperwork ready if you’re ever audited or discover a financial discrepancy.
+Plus, by saving only what’s essential, you’ll free up space in your file cabinet and on your computer.